Image

 • 2021–2022 (Nov–May): Healthy Rivers

-Other departmental data: The Brookton Highway site is about 5 km upstream of the Department of Water and Environmental Regulation’s (the department) flow gauging station known as Seaforth (site reference 616027), which has been in operation since 1997.
+Other departmental data: The Brookton Highway site is about 5 km upstream of the Department of Water and Environmental Regulation’s (the department) flow gauging station known as Seaforth (site reference: 616027), which has been in operation since 1997.

 Search the site code or site reference in the department's Water Information Reporting (WIR) system to find data for this site and nearby sampling points (flows, surface water quality, groundwater monitoring, the department's meteorological data).
 See also the Bureau of Meteorology website for additional meteorological data for the area.